 If you’re using it to save time, the average response time for a text message is only 90 seconds, and the response rate is 7.5x higher than email.

-The best way to determine your potential ROI is to apply these metrics to whatever you want to use mass texting to achieve.
+The best way to determine your potential ROI is to apply these metrics to whatever you want to use SMS marketing to achieve.

 There’s a misconception that SMS is an expensive communications tool.
 The reality is that it’s not only affordable, but it’s also so effective that you have to ask yourself: can you afford not to be using it?